Updated: May 07, 2020

 Human Resources will cancel all manager trainings.
 Additionally, Faculty Lunch Bunch and Staff Lunch and Learns are on hold until further notice.

 Employees are encouraged to follow the recommendations put forth by the CDC in regard to handwashing, avoiding contact with people who are sick, and avoiding touching your face.
-Employees are asked to stay home if they are sick.
-Please work with your supervisor to work remotely or take leave as needed.
+Employees are asked to work remotely whenever possible.

 Additionally, Campus Services and individual departments are doing extra cleaning and disinfecting across both campuses.

 Encourage the student to stay home and to call their health care provider.